kleiner-brauhelfer/kleiner-brauhelfer-2/deployment/arch-linux/README.md

 This deployment method does not build the kleiner-brauhelfer-2 application for being downloaded from github.

 Instead, it allows the enduser very easily to build and install kleiner-brauhelfer-2 by himself.
-The method uses [makepkg](https://wiki.archlinux.org/title/makepkg) to build and install the Arch-Linux package.
+This method uses [makepkg](https://wiki.archlinux.org/title/makepkg) to download the sources from a specific kleiner-brauhelfer-2 version at github, build the executable and create and install the Arch-Linux package.

 The information for building the package is contained in the two files **PKGBUILD** and **kleiner-brauhelfer-2.desktop**.
 They are stored in the [Arch-Linux User Repository](https://aur.archlinux.org/packages/kleiner-brauhelfer), also called AUR.